zammad/zammad-user-documentation/extras/knowledge-base.rst

    :alt: Edit category
    :align: center

-.. hint:: 📁 If you relocate a category using the **Parent** menu, all of its articles and sub-categories will be relocated with it.
+You can relocate a category using the **Parent** menu.
+Doing so, all of its articles and sub-categories will be relocated with it.

-.. note:: 🗑️ Categories can only be deleted once **all of their articles and sub-categories** have been deleted or relocated.
+You can delete categories by clicking on the 🗑️ **Delete** button.
+Categories can only be deleted once **all of their articles and sub-categories** have been deleted or relocated.

 Granular Category Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^